FelisDiligens/Fallout76-QuickConfiguration/README.md

 </h3>

 <p align="center">
-  This tool allows you to change various game settings and install mods.<br>
+  This tool allows you to change various game settings and install mods.
-  Change FOV and Pipboy color, disable VSync, fix mouse sensitivity, and more.
 </p>

 <p align="center">